mtbr29/llamaqwerty-builds-archive/README.md

 If a google drive link says there are too many people use the [bypass glitch](https://www.youtube.com/watch?v=_xW9w1d2LEY&ab_channel=Soggs)

-Many download links from [fn-builds.net](https://fn-builds.net) have been malfunctioning, I am aware and are contacting the host.
-I am hoping to resolve the issue soon!

 ## Alpha
 | Build | Download | Alternative Download | Alternative Download
 |--------------|---------------|---------------|---------------|